Magdalena Stysiak: Personal life

 Stysiak was born in the village of Turów, Poland.
 Growing up she was always into sports, playing soccer as a child, She was introduced to volleyball by her older brother Tomasz.
 Her father built a volleyball court in the garden of their home, and soon she joined a sports club in Kurów before playing for her local team, Siatkarz Wieluń.

 Career

-She began playing at a local team Siatkarz Wieluń in 2014.
-In 2016, at the age of sixteen, she made her debut in the Polish Women's Volleyball League playing for SMS PZPS Szczyrk.
+She began playing at a local team Sitrakraz Wiluen in 2014.
+In 2016, at the age of sixteen, she made her debut in the Polish Women's Volleyball Leuegue playing for SMS PZPS Szczyrk.
 In 2018, she participated at the Women's U19 Volleyball European Championship held in Albania where she won bronze medal and received the Best Opposite Spiker Award.